Dahlias are among the most attractive flowers that may be cultivated in our balconies and gardens. And Black Dahlia care is easy too!

 Ensure that each section of the tuber has an eye before cutting it.
 If you can’t see the eyes, put the tubers in a small dish with moist cocopeat and wait for them to grow.

-Sprouting the tubers before harvesting them has the drawback of making the sprouts fragile and easy to snap off.
+Sprouting the tubers before harvesting them makes the sprouts fragile and easy to snap off.

 Leave the tubers to dry for a week before planting them outside.

-Stem cutting is one of the most popular methods of propagating black dahlias, especially if you see that the tubers have generated plenty of sprouts and you would prefer them to be planted in different pots.
+Stem cutting is one of the most popular methods of propagating Black Dahlias, especially if the tubers have generated plenty of sprouts and you would prefer them to be planted in different pots.

 Make sure the baby sprout is a few inches tall before removing it from the tuber.